Recognition Societies

 1882 Society

-In honor of Eastern’s year of founding, this society recognizes supporters who annually contribute $1,000 or more.
+In honor of Eastern’s year of founding, 1882 Society recognizes donors who contribute one-time or cumulative gifts totaling $1,000 or more in a calendar year.

 Legacy Society

-Recognizes and honors individuals and families who, through their estate plans, have established a planned gift of any size to the Eastern Washington University Foundation.
-Gifts take many forms, such as a bequest through a will or personal trust or one of several charitable life income plans.
+The Legacy Society recognizes individuals and families who, through their estate plans, have established a planned gift of any size to the Eastern Washington University Foundation.
+Planned gifts take many forms, such as including EWU Foundation in your will or trust, designation as a beneficiary in a retirement plan or insurance policy or one of several charitable life income plans.

 President’s Society

-Named in honor of the presidents who guided the university to its present eminence.
-With one-time or lifetime gifts $25,000–$99,999, members of the President’s Society stand with the EWU president in addressing the critical needs of the university.
+Named in honor of the presidents who guided the university to its present eminence, President’s Society members have contributed one-time or lifetime gifts of $25,000-$99,999.

 William J. Sutton Society